lastunicorn/ConsoleTools.Commando/doc/README.md

 - Command Name
   - Case insensitive.
-  - If provided, the command will be executed only if the verb from the internal model matches this value.
+  - If provided, the command will be executed only if the verb from the generic model matches this value.
 - Short Description
   - This value is displayed by the help command.